Zomtir/cptclient/README.md

 ### App Name

-Change App name with: `flutter pub global activate rename` & `rename setAppName --targets ios,android,macos,windows,web --value "YourAppName"`
+Change App name with: `flutter pub global activate rename` & `rename setAppName --targets ios,android,macos,windows,web --value "YourAppName"`.

 You can also set the name for linux, but this isn't the launcher name.
-Update debians `.desktop` file manually.
+Update the Debian `.desktop` file manually.

 ### Icons